Sérgio Conceição: Porto

 In June 2017, after cutting ties with Nantes, Conceição replaced former teammate Nuno Espírito Santo at the helm of former side Porto.
-He was officially presented on the 8th, signing a two-year deal.
+He was officially presented on the 8th, signing a two-year deal, and won 4–0 at home to Estoril on his debut on 9 August.
 In his first season, he led the club to the national championship after a five-year wait, and his contract was extended by another year.
-They reached the quarter-finals in the subsequent UEFA Champions League, where they were ousted by eventual winners Liverpool.
+They reached the quarter-finals in the subsequent Champions League, where they were ousted by eventual winners Liverpool.

 On 1 March 2019, Conceição signed another deal until 2021.
-They regained their title in 2019–20 with two games to spare, after S.L.
-Benfica's form worsened at the end of the campaign.
+They regained their title in 2019–20 with two games to spare, after Benfica's form worsened at the end of the campaign.
 Two weeks later, his team beat that opponent in the cup final to secure the double.
-The side again reached the last-eight in the Champions League, being defeated 2–1 on aggregate by Chelsea.
+The team again reached the last-eight in the Champions League, being defeated 2–1 on aggregate by Chelsea.

 Conceição renewed his contract for three more years on 4 June 2021, until June 2024.
-The following 16 April, a 7–0 home rout of Portimonense S.C. equalled A.C.
-Milan and Olympiacos F.C.'s record of 58 league matches without losing.
-His third league title was sealed on 7 May, with a last-minute winner by Zaidu Sanusi at Benfica, and 15 days later a 3–1 defeat of C.D.
-Tondela decided the domestic cup final.
+The following 16 April, a 7–0 home rout of Portimonense equalled Milan and Olympiacos' record of 58 league matches without losing.
+His third league title was sealed on 7 May, with a last-minute winner by Zaidu Sanusi at Benfica, and 15 days later a 3–1 defeat of Tondela decided the domestic cup final.

-On 28 January 2023, Conceição won the first Taça da Liga in Porto's history with a 2–0 win over Sporting in Leiria, his third such final.
+On 28 January 2023, Conceição won the first Taça da Liga in Porto's history with a 2–0 victory over Sporting in Leiria, his third such final.
+He managed his 323rd game for the team on 8 May, a 1–0 win at Arouca with which he surpassed José Maria Pedroto's club record.
+On 4 June, his team won the 2023 Taça de Portugal final 2–0 against Braga, making him the first manager to win that honour three times with Porto; his ten trophies made him the second most successful in Portuguese football, after Jorge Jesus' 12.

+On 25 April 2024, with weeks of his contract remaining, Conceição signed a new deal to last until 2028; the news came before presidential elections at the club.
+A month later, he won the Portuguese Cup with a 2–1 defeat of Sporting, becoming the third manager to lift the trophy four times; unlike Otto Glória and Pedroto, he won all of his with the same side.
+Shortly after, however, he announced his decision to leave on 30 June.